 - Going to Hell: Living in constant fear of going to hell for committing any sin or immoral act.

-- Not practicing a religion perfectly: Whether it is prayer or religious activities, excessive worry over the perfection of religious practice is common.
+- Not practicing a religion perfectly: Whether it involves prayer or other religious activities, excessive worry over the perfection of religious practice is common in scrupulosity.

 - Committing sins or acting immorally: Scrupulous OCD may lead to being afraid of committing a sin or immoral act, causing crippling fear and anxiety.